aruba-paulkim/SmartConnect_wired_for_windows/README.md

 # SmartConnect_wired_for_windows

 ### Description
-To use wired 802.1x authentication in Windows, you must add a profile.
+To use wired 802.1x authentication in Windows, you must add a profile.<br>
 (in the past, I used to use quickconnect. but now, quickconnect is EoS)

 Customers want to add profile for wired authentication easily.

-So I created windows batch file for adding wired profile Just double-click SmartConnect_wired_for_windows.bat to add wired profile for Windows
+So I created windows batch file for adding wired profile<br>
+Just double-click SmartConnect_wired_for_windows.bat to add wired profile for Windows

 ### Scenarios